 What is this subject about?

-This course is all about giving you the opportunity to respond to the visual world in a personal, critical and creative way.
+Fine Art A Level is all about enabling you to develop exciting and innovative visual responses to the observed world.
 You will be taught to develop essential skills that will help you to challenge your own perceptions.
 You will also investigate different cultures, art history and other influences to inspire your work and to develop your understanding of how to generate meaning with art.
 This course will enable you to develop varied ideas using unexpected approaches.

 What will I study over the two years?